Belarus presidential election: Who’s taking on Lukashenko, does it matter?

 Has the election received any backlash?

-Tsikhanouskaya called on the West to reject the “illegitimate” election on X.
+Tsikhanouskaya called on the West on X to reject the “illegitimate” election.

 She told BBC News that the election is a “sham”, adding, “This is a military-style operation; a performance staged by the regime to hold on to power.”